Complete the form below to learn more about the benefits of our online graduate programs in education.

 Note: In order to enroll in any of these programs, a bachelor's degree is required.
 No program can guarantee licensure.
 It is each student’s responsibility to determine the licensure requirements in his or her state and to apply for the licenses or endorsements necessary to his or her career goals.
 Our department staff and licensure officer can provide individual support during the application process to help you understand your state’s requirements.

 Our Curriculum and Instruction master’s degree is for current educators and teachers who want to learn more about effective instructional practices and curriculum development to really make a difference.
-Here you can read more about the courses available to those pursuing a flexible master’s degree in Curriculum and Instruction at the KU School of Education.
+Here you can read more about the courses available to those pursuing a flexible master’s degree in Curriculum and Instruction at the KU School of Education and Human Sciences.
 All courses listed are worth 3 credits.

 Please note: Course list and sequence is subject to change.

 Basic concepts and processes of curriculum and instruction, including theories, planning models, resources for decision-making, current trends, research, and proposals for improvement of curriculum and instruction.

 In order to provide the student with an understanding of multicultural education, the course will examine the effects of such issues as ethnicity in America, the melting pot theory, separatism, cultural pluralism, legal issues, and bilingual education upon the curriculum and instruction in today's classrooms.
 It will include an evaluation of materials for bias and stereotypes.
 Field experiences are a part of this course.

 Analysis of models of teaching which represent distinct orientations toward students and how they learn.
 The application of these models is complemented by the study of research evidence on effective teaching strategies.
 Prerequisite: C&T 709.